Skip to content

 2. Distributed Mutex Locks

-For on-demand API calls that happen to catch an expired token, we route the refresh through a distributed mutex lock using a Durable Object (currently enabled only for our sandbox environment).
+For on-demand API calls that happen to catch an expired token, we route the refresh through a per-account distributed mutex (currently enabled only for our sandbox environment).

-This object is keyed to the specific integrated account.
-The first request to hit the mutex acquires the lock, sets a 30-second timeout alarm, and initiates the HTTP call.
-If concurrent requests arrive, they see the active lock and simply await the existing promise in memory.
+The mutex is keyed to the specific integrated account.
+The first request acquires the lock, arms a 30-second watchdog so a hung provider cannot block the account forever, and initiates the HTTP call.
+If concurrent requests arrive, they see the active lock and simply await the same in-flight operation in memory.

 async acquire<T>(...args: any[]): Promise<T> {